What is the Online MPH in Epidemiology?

 Students build a solid foundation in biostatistics, epidemiology, and public health and gain the skills to examine real-world problems.

 Read more about the online MPH in Epidemiology on the Drexel University Online website.

 The Dornsife School of Public Health seeks students with intellectual and interpersonal competencies as well as those with potential for leadership.
 We have set a high priority on establishing a student body that is representative of the nation's population.
-We strive to recruit and to admit applicants from underrepresented minority groups who can contribute to the richness of our student population and to that of the nation's public health professionals.
+We strive to recruit and admit applicants from underrepresented minority groups who can contribute to the richness of our student population and to that of the nation's public health professionals.

-The Online MPH in Epidemiology is ideal for a prospective student who is interested in characterizing, monitoring, and understanding the health of populations.
+The Online MPH in Epidemiology is ideal for a student who is interested in characterizing, monitoring, and understanding the health of populations.
 Students will learn from faculty who apply analytic approaches to a range of research topics including social inequalities in health, neighborhood differences in health, chronic and infectious disease, and nutrition.